 - you are not developing any late effects (side effects that develop months or years after treatment).

-At each appointment, your medical team ask about any concerns or symptoms you have.
+At each appointment, your medical team will ask about any concerns or symptoms you have.
 You might have blood tests and a physical examination.
 You are unlikely to have a scan unless you have troubling symptoms.

 It is common for splenic MZL to come back (relapse) after successful treatment.
 You can usually have more treatment to give another period of remission.
 This approach can often control the lymphoma for many years.

 Very occasionally, your medical team might recommend that you have a stem cell transplant using your own stem cells (an ‘autologous’ stem cell transplant).
 Stem cell transplants are usually only considered for splenic MZL if you have lymphoma that relapses very soon after treatment.
 Stem cell transplants are a very intense form of treatment and you have to be well enough to have one.
 A stem cell transplant allows you to have very high doses of chemotherapy.
-It might give you a better chance of having a long-lasting remission (no evidence of lymphoma) than standard chemotherapy regimens.
+It might give you a better chance of having a long-lasting remission than standard chemotherapy regimens.

 Splenic MZL is rare so most clinical trials include people with splenic MZL alongside other types of low-grade lymphoma.

 Some of these might be available to you through a clinical trial.
-If you are interested in taking part in a clinical trial, ask your medical team if there is a trial that might be suitable for you.
+If you are interested in taking part in a clinical trial, ask your doctor if there is a trial that might be suitable for you.
 To find out more about clinical trials or to search for a trial that might be suitable for you, visit Lymphoma TrialsLink.